Bernard Jackman: Expect excitement, quality, and a Leinster win

 Winning in France is never easy, but as Leinster have proven in the past that they thrive in such pressurised environments.

-I expect them to continue that trend tomorrow afternoon and book their place in next month’s final.
+I expect them to continue that trend this afternoon and book their place in next month’s final.

 © Irish Examiner Ltd. All rights reserved